Human Biomonitoring

 US Study Links PFOS Exposure to Slower Processing Speed in Firefighters

-New research links PFOS exposure from firefighting gear and foam to reduced cognitive processing speed in first responders.
-This evidence supports the transition toward PFAS-free protective equipment and may drive more stringent occupational health surveillance and chemical risk assessments.
+Recent research links PFOS exposure from firefighting gear and foam to significantly reduced cognitive processing speed in first responders.
+This finding increases pressure on manufacturers to transition to PFAS-free protective equipment and provides a scientific basis for stricter occupational health standards and potential liability.

 nature.comUnited StatesUnited States